WataNekko/aiot-beehive/README.md

 This is a classification model based on the BeeAlarmed project's approach to classify bees.
 This integrated nicely with the rest of our system, so this will be our main classification model.

-The model building and training code for this can be found in the [`BeeAlarmed-classification` folder](BeeAlarmed-classification/)
+The model building and training code for this can be found in the [`BeeAlarmed-classification` folder](BeeAlarmed-classification/).

+## Bee detection

+The bee detection component of our system is crucial for isolating individual bees within hive images, laying the foundation for subsequent classification.
+Following are the methods employed to identify and extract bees from images, paving the way for detailed analysis of their activities and health.

+### OpenCV detection

+This approach uses OpenCV to detect bee in an input image.
+This is inspired by the BeeAlarmed project's approach to object detection.

+The code can be found in the [`BeeAlarmed-detection` folder](BeeAlarmed-detection/).

+### YOLOv7 detection

+This approach uses the more advanced and accurate YOLOv7 deep learning model for object detection.
+The code to this approach can be found on the `training_method_2` branch.

+YOLOv7 model training code: [training_method_2:Object_Detection_training.ipynb](https://github.com/WataNekko/aiot-beehive/blob/training_method_2/Object_Detection_training.ipynb)

+YOLOv7 object detection code (model usage): [training_method_2:yolo/yolov7/Object_Detection.py](https://github.com/WataNekko/aiot-beehive/blob/training_method_2/yolo/yolov7/Object_Detection.py)

 ## Prediction Website